Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Summary and conclusions

-The choice of the scaling variable $\bar x$ is arbitrary, in principle, but can be guided by considering the kinematics of the hard vertex.
-In particular, we have verified that choosing $\bar x = \xi_q$ with $\xi_q \equiv \xi\big(1 + \frac{m_q^2}{Q^2}\big)$ one can reproduce the DIS cross section, with only a relatively small overestimation at the large values of $x_B$ close to the inelastic scattering kinematic threshold.
-The variable $\xi_q$, originally proposed in \cite{Aivazis:1993kh}, captures the kinematic effect of the initial state target mass and of the final state quark mass, and is analogous to the SIDIS scaling variable $\xi_h = \xi\big(1 + \frac{m_q^2}{ \zeta_h Q^2}\big)$ proposed in \cite{Accardi:2009md,Guerrero:2015wha} and successfully utilized in \cite{Guerrero:2017yvf} to incorporate the corrections due to the mass of the observed hadron in the final state.
-The freedom guaranteed by our approach has also allowed us to explore the effects of $O(\mu^4/Q^4)$ mass corrections which are not necessarily small due to the parton becoming more and more offshell as one approaches the boundary of phase space at large $x_B$.
-Fortunately, these corrections turn out to be small, unless the mass of the quark is increased beyond the range suitable for our light-quark treatment.
+Working at leading twist level, the goodness of the kinematic approximations was checked by utilizing a detailed spectator model calculation, were we could separate the DIS lepton-quark scattering contribution from resonance and interference contributions.
+The factorized model transverse function, fully calculable analytically, was the compared to the exact DIS model calculation.

-The remaining difference between the CF and full calculation of the transverse structure function is mostly explained by incorporating the average $\avekTsq$ in the scaling variable, and considering corrections only up to $O(\avekTsq/Q^2)$.
-This procedure is only possible in a model, but as we found, the result is stable against variations of the internal confinement parameter $\Lambda$ and mass of the target remnant $m_\phi$.
-These results strongly suggest that the range of validity of collinear factorization can be maximized in the large-$x_B$ and low-$Q^2$ region by extending the calculations to twist-4 level, either theoretically (including contributions from multi-parton diagrams) or phenomenologically (by adding a fitting a $H(x)/Q^2$ term to the LT factorized calculation).
-A fit of model pseudo-data is under way to verify if a phenomenological extraction of PDFs can be pushed to as large values of $x_B$ as the factorized calculation, which is still underestimating by $\sim10\%$ the values of $\langle x \rangle$ approximated by $\xi_q$.
+As shown by the theoretical factorization analysis, the choice of the scaling variable $\bar x$ is arbitrary, in principle, but can be guided by considering the kinematics of the hard vertex.
+In particular, using the spectator model, we have verified that choosing $\bar x = \xi_q$ with $\xi_q \equiv \xi\big(1 + \frac{m_q^2}{Q^2}\big)$ one can reproduce the DIS cross section with only a relatively small overestimation at the large values of $x_B$ close to the inelastic scattering kinematic threshold.
+The variable $\xi_q$, advocated for example in \cite{Aivazis:1993kh,Nadolsky:2009ge} for heavy quark production and adapted here to scattering on light quarks, captures the kinematic effect of the initial state target mass and of the final state quark mass.
+It is also analogous to the SIDIS scaling variable $\xi_h = \xi\big(1 + \frac{m_h^2}{ \zeta_h Q^2}\big)$ proposed in \cite{Accardi:2009md,Guerrero:2015wha} and successfully utilized in \cite{Guerrero:2017yvf} to incorporate corrections due to the mass of the observed $h$ hadron in the final state.
+The freedom of rescaling variable choice guaranteed by our approach has also allowed us to explore the effects of $O(\mu^4/Q^4)$ mass corrections, which are not necessarily small due to the parton becoming more and more offshell as one approaches the boundary of phase space at large $x_B$.
+Fortunately, these corrections turn out to be small for inclusive processes, unless the mass of the quark is increased beyond the range suitable for our light-quark treatment.